Lil Peep: Death

 On November 15, 2017, Lil Peep was found dead on his tour bus when his manager went to check on him in preparation for that night's performance at a Tucson, Arizona, venue.
 Foul play was not suspected, with his death believed to be from an overdose.
 In a series of Instagram posts in the hours leading up to his death, Lil Peep claimed to have ingested psilocybin mushrooms and cannabis concentrate.
-In another, he claimed to have consumed six Xanax pills following a video depicting his attempts to drop an unidentified pill into his mouth several times before successfully swallowing one and shaking a full prescription bottle.
+In another, he claimed to have consumed six alprazolam pills following a video depicting his attempts to drop an unidentified pill into his mouth several times before successfully swallowing one and shaking a full prescription bottle.
 A subsequent post was captioned, "When I die, you'll love me."
 In the days after his death, a police report revealed that Lil Peep had taken a nap around 5:45 p.m. before the concert.
 His manager checked on him twice and found him sleeping and breathing fine, but was unable to wake him.
 When the manager checked on Lil Peep a third time, he was unresponsive and not breathing.
 Lil Peep's manager performed CPR before medics arrived, though he was pronounced dead at the scene.

-On December 8, Pima County's Office of the Medical Examiner certified his cause of death as an accidental overdose from the powerful pain medication fentanyl and the benzodiazepine Xanax, a sedative.
-Toxicology tests were also positive for cannabis, cocaine and the painkiller Tramadol.
-Urine tests also showed the presence of multiple powerful opioids, including hydrocodone, hydromorphone (marketed under the brand name Dilaudid), oxycodone and oxymorphone.
+On December 8, Pima County's Office of the Medical Examiner certified his cause of death as an accidental overdose from the powerful pain medication fentanyl and the benzodiazepine alprazolam, a sedative.
+Toxicology tests were also positive for THC, cocaine, and the opioid painkiller tramadol.
+Urine tests also showed the presence of multiple powerful opioids, including hydrocodone, hydromorphone, oxycodone and oxymorphone.
 There was no alcohol in his system.